FarronF/limerick-council-meetings/meetings/2022/11/08-Monthly Meeting of Municipal District of Adare-Rathkeale/Minutes - Meeting of the Municipal District of Adare-Rathkeale - 19th October 2022.md

 public display for a further 4 weeks”.

-It was agreed Item 6 on the Agenda would be taken next.--- 3
+It was agreed Item 6 on the Agenda would be taken next.
+---
+3

 **6.**